 “Oh bring us some figgy pudding and bring it right here.”
 Ah, Christmas.
 Although I have heard of this dessert from “We wish you a Merry Christmas” a million times, I had not tried it recently.
 Most figs are dehydrated and packaged. luckily figs pudding calls for dried figs.

 Kumquats are unique among the citrus because their skin is sweet and their flesh is sour.
 They’re small and edible right off the tree.
-If you have extras, consider making this upside down cake.
+If you have extras, consider making this delicious dessert, an upside down cake.
 Mmmmmm…

 Pin for later: